Types of Australian Prawns

 You can’t miss the tiger’s stripes and it’s a great prawn for display, which is why you will see it in top hotels and restaurants.
 There are two species of wild tiger prawns, one species of Farmed Tiger prawns and all of them are beautiful and delicious.

-Tiger Prawns have a medium flavour which puts them between Kings and Bananas on the flavour spectrum.
+Tiger Prawns have a medium flavour which puts them between Endeavours (strong) and Bananas (mild) on the flavour spectrum.
 They are caught from all around Australia including the Gulf of Carpentaria, Torres Strait, North East Coast, Exmouth and Shark Bay.

 They have distinctive grey, blue or black stripes that turn red when cooked.
 Tiger prawns are available all year round because they are wild caught and also raised in aquaculture.
-Wild caught, they’re at their best from late summer to mid-autumn.
+Wild caught, they’re harvested from late summer to mid-autumn.

-Serve tiger prawns whole with mayonnaise or aioli to show off their dramatic colour.
+Serve chilled cooked tiger prawns whole with mayonnaise or aioli to show off their dramatic colour.
 Add to soups — their firm flesh holds together well or cook them on the barbecue.

 Tigers are well suited to garlic prawn dishes, and their flavour will be enhanced by marinating.